DavidModPhone/palmweboseclipseplugin/README.md

 # palmweboseclipseplugin

+**NOTE!: The plugins are now archived by [webOS Archive](https://github.com/webosarchive)** The update site is now http://sdk.webosarchive.org/EclipsePlugin/site.xml, [See the files](https://github.com/webOSArchive/webos-sdk-archive/tree/main/EclipsePlugin)

+**This repo will be still avaliable in case something happens to the webOS Archive Servers**

 This repo contains the old plugins provided by HP/Palm for legacy webOS Development on Eclipse IDEs, The correct Eclipse IDE for it is the Eclipse IDE for Javascript Web Developers